 There’s a SUBSCRIBE BY EMAIL button on the right – put your name there if you want to know if the blog restarts or something else interesting happens.
 I’ll make sure all relevant updates make it onto the subreddit, so watch that space.

 There is no comments section for this post.
 The appropriate comments section is the feedback page of the New York Times.
-You may also want to email the New York Times technology editor Pui-Wing Tam at email@example.com, contact her on Twitter at @puiwingtam, or phone the New York Times at 844-NYTNEWS.
+You may also want to email the New York Times technology editor Pui-Wing Tam at firstname.lastname@example.org, contact her on Twitter at @puiwingtam, or phone the New York Times at 844-NYTNEWS.
+[EDIT: The time for doing this has passed, thanks to everyone who sent messages in]

 (please be polite – I don’t know if Ms. Tam was personally involved in this decision, and whoever is stuck answering feedback forms definitely wasn’t.
 Remember that you are representing me and the SSC community, and I will be very sad if you are a jerk to anybody.
 Please just explain the situation and ask them to stop doxxing random bloggers for clicks.
 If you are some sort of important tech person who the New York Times technology section might want to maintain good relations with, mention that.)

 If you are a journalist who is willing to respect my desire for pseudonymity, I’m interested in talking to you about this situation (though I prefer communicating through text, not phone).
-My email is firstname.lastname@example.org.
+My email is email@example.com.
+[EDIT: Now over capacity for interviews, sorry]